 Adjunct Professor, Queensland University of Technology

-supporting families with pancreatic cancer: Professor Neale’s formative work showed the very high levels of distress experienced by families faced with a pancreatic cancer diagnosis.
+PRoCESS Trial: Professor Neale’s formative work showed the very high levels of distress experienced by families faced with a pancreatic cancer diagnosis.
 A pilot study conducted in collaboration with the Royal Brisbane and Women’s Hospital showed that a nurse-led telehealth counselling intervention was both feasible and acceptable.
-Her group is now leading a MRFF-funded randomised-controlled trial of a counselling service for caregivers; if this shows improved outcomes for these families, Professor Neale anticipates this becoming routinely available in the future
+Her group is now collaborating on a QIMR-led randomised-controlled trial of a counselling service for caregivers; if this shows improved outcomes for these families, Professor Neale anticipates this becoming routinely available in the future.

 generating findings to suggest that infection with HPV influences risk of skin cancer